piodd/PongAI/README.md

 "p" slows down the game so you can see what's going on "o" speeds up the game again

-"l" game switches to player vs AI mode the player takes control over player 1:
+"L" game switches to player vs AI mode the player takes control over player 1:
   "w" up
   "s" down